 About the Wimbledon Foundation

-The Wimbledon Foundation is the official charity of The All England Lawn Tennis Club and The Championships.
-The Foundation uses the collective strength of Wimbledon to make a positive difference to people’s lives locally, nationally and internationally.
+The Wimbledon Foundation is the official charity of the All England Lawn Tennis Club and the Championships.